unioslo/harborapi/docs/reference/ext/report.md

 # Report

-Module that defines classes and functions for aggregating the information of multiple artifacts.
+`harborapi.ext.report` defines classes and functions for aggregating the data of multiple artifacts, including their repositories and vulnerability reports.

 ::: harborapi.ext.report
     options: